smartcommunitylab/dslab.competence-engine/README.md

 ## Run
 	java -jar competence-engine-1.0.jar --lucene.index.path=/path/to/esco/csv

+By default, the engine starts on port 4500.
+The port can be changed by specifying --server.port parameter during launch.
+Note:
-Note: The current version is based on ESCO model v1.0.9.
+The current version is based on ESCO model v1.0.9.
 One can download the following set of files from
 	https://ec.europa.eu/esco/portal/download

 Select version v1.0.9, type CSV.
 The files used for SCO Engine are skills_it.csv, skillGroups_it.csv, skillSkillRelations.csv,